bullhorn/rest-api-docs/source/includes/_massupdate.md

     "count": 2
 }
 ```
 Performs a massUpdate on all entity records of the specified type for which the entity id is included in the request body.

-Use the GET /massUpdate/{entityType} request to see the list of entity properties for which mass update is supported on the specified entity type.
+<br>**Note:** Use the GET /massUpdate/{entityType} request to see the list of entity properties for which mass update is supported on the specified entity type.

 The request body uses the following syntax:

 ```